-After having practices sewing with jersey in January and February 2020, I kind of felt like a pro.
-I was ready for new jersey adventures and was comfortable enough to touch the nicer and more fancy jersey fabrics I had bought at the ‘kingdom of fabrics’ storehouse.
+After having practiced sewing with jerseys in January and February 2020, I kind of felt like a pro.
+I was ready for new Jersey adventures and was comfortable enough to touch the nicer and more fancy Jersey fabrics I had bought at the Kingdom of Fabrics storehouse.

 Using Burda Style Pattern for Making Clothes

 My very first blog post on this blog was about my childhood and how me growing up in the house of my grandma right next to her sewing room made me love everything related to fabric.
 So I knew about sewing patterns from early on.
 In GDR times my grandma used to get the East German sewing magazine ‘Pramo’.
 Later on after the reunification of German, she received the ‘Burda’ regularly.

 Today Burda has a pretty cool (unfortunately in German) online presence.
 You can purchase single patterns for only a few Euros and download them.
 And there is an online community where I am honestly not active at all due to a lack of time.

 I still buy the Burda magazine sometimes when I am in Germany, but I find it much more convenient to actually purchase the Burda Style pattern as PDF files.
 I explain in my blog post on my big sewing plans why I prefer them despite them being more expensive.
 After all one pattern costs more than the whole magazine with many patterns… 🙂

 Getting one Pattern to Make three different Pieces